 However, we, being humans are not very inclined with following processes.
 Whats more, is that when it comes to embedded systems, this inclination becomes even more evident.
 Not only do we not want to follow them, there are often situations where the processes are either not matured enough or are missing.

 I have seen, over many years, and experienced it first hand the benefits of having processes and the headaches of not having them.
 I have now become an ardent follower of documentation of every step and tell all my interns and team members to religiously follow it.
-I have also made sure that the startups I work with follow them like their lives depend on it.

 In this article, I want to bring out the common crimes committed in the development process and their impacts.